 - Hungarian dubs do this all the time, but there are instances when they put a twist on it: in some movies and cartoons, a number of cries and screams are dubbed over, but in another scene (within the same movie/episode), the original voices can be heard.
 And sometimes the voice actors grunt over the original, still audible track, creating a very strange effect.
 It is also common for animal or monster roars to be dubbed over, even when the original roar can still be clearly heard.

 - Interestingly goes in the other direction with Naruto: Rise of a Ninja (and its sequel Naruto: The Broken Bond).
 The games are based on the American localization of the anime series so they feature an English voice track.
 However it is possible to activate a Japanese dialogue option (through a downloadable patch for Rise of a Ninja or an option toggle in Broken Bond) but any non-conversational vocalizations are not from the Japanese voice actors.

-- Not all that noticeable, but definitely present, in The Legend of Zelda: Skyward Sword; in particular, Zelda often says "ne" ("hey") when she starts talking to you, and the Japanese equivalent of "owwwwwch" is used at least once.
+- Not all that noticeable, but definitely present in The Legend of Zelda: Skyward Sword; in particular, Zelda often says "ne" ("hey") when she starts talking to you, and the Japanese equivalent of "owwwwwch" once again used.

 - In the German dub of "The Simpsons", Homer's "D'oh" is dubbed, but when he gets hurt, his "Ouch"es often aren't.
 It's quite a contrast considering his German voice actor Norbert Gastell has a higher and softer voice than Dan Castellaneta.